 Placeholder

 This project is an extension of my previous work in Out.View.Look.Point, which centers on my experiences of growing up in a block-housing neighborhood in post-communist Eastern Europe.
 The paintings in Placeholder are based on diorama-like sets that I built out of found tourist postcards reminiscent of the Sublime genre: panoramic views of grand vistas, giant rock formations, and gazing figures.
-In conjunction with this scenery, I place images of children playing in front of block housing sites, often unaware of their surroundings.
-Sublime tropes such as “the beautiful” and “the natural” in conjunction with utilitarian architecture, challenge us to rethink the value of block housing as a site of beauty or indulgence rather than a denigrated sociopolitical construct.
+Against this scenery, I place images of children playing in front of block housing sites, often unaware of their surroundings.
+Sublime tropes such as “the beautiful” and “the natural” in conjunction with utilitarian architecture, challenge us to rethink the value of block housing as a site of beauty and whimsy rather than a denigrated sociopolitical construct.